Video

 American writer Henry David Thoreau extolled going forth in the world to experience its bounty and characteristics through the simple act of walking.
 Thoreau avoided highways, choosing instead to wander with indirectness in order to understand the spiritual possibilities of the landscape: “Two or three hours’ walking will carry me to as strange a country as I expect…”

 [borders] is video documentation of a series of such walks, conducted virtually in popular, shared online multi-user worlds.
-The rendered landscape is beautiful and hypnotic and we are transported directly into Thoreau’s walking shoes, “glimps(ing) Elysium, but only as he walked along, surveying the boundaries and divisions…”
+The rendered landscapes are beautiful and hypnotic and we are transported directly into Thoreau’s walking shoes, “glimps(ing) Elysium, but only as he walked along, surveying the boundaries and divisions…”

-In [borders:aquitaine], walking exposes inherent traits and glitches of the virtual by testing its edges.
-Walking through real wilderness leads one to see beyond the boundary(s) both mental and physical.
-In virtual worlds owned by thousands of players, there appear to be seamless landscapes as far as the eye can see, appearing to some extent as the “commons” of old.
+In virtual worlds built by thousands of players, there appear to be seamless landscapes as far as the eye can see, appearing to some extent as the “commons” of old.
 One can find, however, and walk along invisible boundaries of ownership, breaking up the illusion of a cohesive landscape.
-In following the invisible virtual property lines separating one player’s property from another, the walker may become stuck in stones, forced underwater or pushed teetering at the edge of the world –exposing the algorithmic nature of landscape rendering and the cut-off points between subscribers or those who have virtual ownership.
-Thus, this border-walk dwells on the limitations of virtual property ownership and the way in which behavior and point of view are affected when intersecting with these invisible disruptions in the seamless world, exposing its constructed nature.
+In following the invisible virtual lines separating one player’s property from another, the walker may become stuck in stones, forced underwater or pushed teetering at the edge of the world.
+These unmarked edges expose the algorithmic nature of landscape and render futile the act of walking.

 Included in the series: